gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 *If you want to start:*

-*Learn the Sonobe unit first — 12 units, one afternoon.*
+*Learn the Sonobe unit first, 12 units, one afternoon.*

-*Then Tomoko Fuse's Unit Origami (1990) for intermediate modular forms.*
+*Then Tomoko Fuse's* Unit Origami *(1990) for intermediate modular forms.*

-*For the mathematics:

-Robert Lang's Origami Design Secrets (2003)*
-*is the most complete treatment available.*

-*For inspiration:
+*For the mathematics: Robert Lang's* Origami Design Secrets *(2003) is the most complete treatment available.
+Lang trained as a physicist, a Caltech PhD who worked on lasers at NASA's Jet Propulsion Laboratory before leaving to fold paper full time.
+A fellow physicist gone to paper.
+I take it as a good omen.*

-search Ekaterina Lukasheva's work.*
+*For inspiration: search Ekaterina Lukasheva's work.
+Prepare to lose several days.*

+*And a few places to watch:*

+*[Jo Nakashima](https://www.youtube.com/watch?v=7_wBxBo8PVs&list=PL5jDTd07plNBkAhTmX7ZJjKJNEf-W579j), for clear, beginner-friendly modular tutorials.*

+*Robert Lang, the master himself: [one](https://www.youtube.com/watch?v=MDwPXRy9IFc), [two](https://www.youtube.com/watch?v=boaqgdcMjmA), [three](https://www.youtube.com/watch?v=NYKcOFQCeno).*

+*[PrwOrigami](https://www.youtube.com/@PrwOrigami), the channel I keep coming back to.*

 *Prepare to lose several days.*